GBSL-Informatik/teaching-api/README.md

 # Teaching Website Backend
-The backend for my teaching website.
+The backend for our teaching website.

 ## Dev Dependencies